giaku/abs-k8s-experiments/README.md

   <li>"stress-test-triplets" shows an example of the stress test script to perform the experiments with triplets of workflows together.</li>
 </ul>

+The main script is designed to generate "waves" of one or more workflows invoked with certain RPS.
+The waves are set in the "CONFIGURATION SECTION" of the main script test.sh.
+The number of iterations must be passed as parameter on the invocation of the script which can be done directly ./test.sh or via the starter script START.sh.

+The README in the subfolders provides further instruction on how to start the stress test.

 # Experimental setup:

 The scripts must be run on the master node or on a node with the rights edit Kubernetes resources.
 The stress test tool Vegeta can be run on the master node or elsewhere by by editing the helper script attack.sh which assumes Vegeta is installed on the machine.